bioc/psichomics/README.md

 BiocManager::install("psichomics")
 ```

-### Development version
+### GitHub version

-To install and start using the development version, follow these steps:
+To install and start using the GitHub version (that may be updated faster than
+its Bioconductor counterpart), follow the following steps:

 1. [Install R][r]
 2. Depending on your operative system, install: